-1. Does the organization have a gender equality policy or strategy?

-- 2. Does the organisation have a policy or strategy on diversity inclusion?
-If so who is mentioned?
-Yes-No - 3.
+- 1. Does the organisation have a gender equality policy or strategy? - 2.
+Does the organisation have a policy or strategy on diversity inclusion?
+If so who is mentioned? - 3.
 Does the organisation have internal gender expertise?
-If not, where do they get their gender expertise?
-Yes-No - 4.
-What is the percentage of women working in the organisation?

-5. What is the percentage of women at management level?

-6. Does the organization have an explicit code of conduct on sexual harassment/ exploitation and abuse?
+If not, where do they get their gender expertise? - 4.
+What is the percentage of women working in the organisation? - 5.
+What is the percentage of women at management level? - 6.
+Does the organisation have an explicit code of conduct on sexual harassment/ exploitation and abuse? - 7.
 Does the organisation have a dedicated budget towards women's empowerment?
 If so, what is the amount or percentage approximately?
-Yes-No